-The Company is mainly comprised of a Property and Casualty business unit and a Government Sponsored Healthcare Programs business unit.
-The Company's compliance program is overseen by an Enterprise Compliance Officer.
-Each business unit has its own respective Compliance Official, who will chair a unit-specific Compliance Committee.
+The company is mainly comprised of a Property and Casualty business unit and a Government Sponsored Healthcare Programs business unit.
+The company's compliance program is overseen by an Enterprise Compliance Officer.
+Each business unit has its own respective Compliance Officials, who will chair a unit-specific compliance committee.
 Collectively, these Compliance Officials are responsible for overseeing the compliance program and this policy, with assistance from their compliance committees.
-The Government Sponsored Healthcare Programs unit also has a Privacy Official.
+The Government Sponsored Healthcare Programs unit also has Privacy Officials.